 - An ad does not appear on your timeline, so you can write it so it appeals to new customers who know nothing about your brand.
 You can also target ads a little more specifically than you can target boosts.
 You can also schedule them to appear at a later date.

 The big picture is: you create a short ad.
 You choose whether it will display on search networks, display networks, or both.
 Then you define what kinds of people to show it to (geographic region, etc.).
 Then you define “keywords.”

 For “search network advertising”: When someone in your region searches for those keywords (e.g. coop preschool), then the ad will display at the top of the listings.
 For “display network” your ad will appear in a sidebar when people are looking at related content (e.g. an article about choosing preschools).
 I only do search network because I specifically want to target my ads at people who are searching for my service now.

-I ran an ad for our infant classes which would only show to people who were searching from a location in one of the seven cities served by our program.
+For example, I ran an ad for our parent-baby classes which would only show to people who were searching from a location in one of the seven cities served by our program.
 It would show if they searched for keywords such as “baby parenting class”; “mommy and me group” or “music class for babies.”
-Over a period of a few weeks, that ad showed to 1053 people who were actively searching for programs like ours.
-38 clicked through to learn more.
-Cost $50.
+Over a period of about 4 weeks, that ad showed to 2515 people who were actively searching for programs like ours.
+49 clicked through to learn more.
+Cost $103.
 Learn how to place ads on Google and Yahoo Bing.

 Promoting a video

 You may choose to make a video for your website to promote your program.
 (It’s really simple to create a basic video with PowerPoint.
 You set up your slide show, record the narration, and add music as desired, then save it as a video.)
 If you do, then upload it to YouTube, then embed it somewhere on your website (check the help info in your website tool to learn how to do this.)